Money to Acquire the Business of Your Dreams

 SBA 7(a) Loans:

-The 7(a) loan program allows small businesses to borrow up to $5 million for working capital, equipment purchases, real estate purchases and basic startup costs.
-This type of loan also requires a lower down payment than other loans.
+The 7(a) loan program allows small businesses to borrow up to $5 million for business acquisitions, partner buyouts, working capital, equipment purchases, or the purchase/refinance of commercial real estate (as long as 51% or more owner occupied).

 If you are a first time business owner or relatively new entrepreneur, you should look at a startup loan.
 These are typically term loans, but are available through specific lenders who won't expect revenue or credit history from an existing business when they evaluate your finances as the borrower.
 While startup loans do exist, they are difficult to come by and involve intense scrutiny into your personal finances.
 Also, the lender will expect you to put in at least 20% of the purchase price as a down payment.